Last updated: 5/14/18

 How many ads do you want a user to see each day?
 There are 3 default Exposure Intensities when launching a campaign - light, medium, and heavy.
 They show an estimated of 3, 7, and 14 impressions per user, per 8 hours.
 If your campaign is set to "Heavy Exposure," you may want to allocate more budget so you can ensure the majority of ads will be shown to each user.

-Be sure to reference the Campaign Ideas article to see our recommended campaign types, and build out your Project Plan with your Customer Success Manager.
-We can help you allocate appropriate budgets for each campaign.
+Be sure to reference the Campaign Ideas article to see our recommended campaign types, and build out your Project Plan.
+If you have a dedicated Customer Success Manager, they can also help you allocate appropriate budgets for each campaign.

 Why might a campaign overspend?
 Occasionally, campaigns will spend more than their configured budgets by up to 5%.
 This happens when the campaign is showing ads and spending faster than can be reported back to Feathr.
-If you suspect your campaign has overspent beyond what is reasonable, contact your Feathr CSM to we'll work to correct it.
+If you suspect your campaign has overspent beyond what is reasonable, contact [email protected], and we'll work to correct it.